Leadership Overview

 Scott Robson - President

 Scott Robson, the President at SMU, provides visionary leadership and strategic direction for the entire institution.
-Robson champions SMU's mission, academic excellence, and commitment to research and community engagement.
-This paramount role involves fostering a culture of innovation, integrity, and inclusivity across all university operations.
-By guiding institutional development and representing SMU on a global stage, Scott Robson directly elevates the university's reputation and impact.
-Ultimately, Robson ensures SMU remains at the forefront of higher education, preparing students for meaningful contributions to society.
+Robson oversees all academic, research, and administrative functions, ensuring SMU upholds its commitment to academic excellence and scholarly inquiry.
+This paramount role involves fostering a culture of innovation, promoting diversity and inclusion, and engaging with internal and external stakeholders to advance the university's mission.
+Scott Robson is responsible for financial oversight, resource development, and representing SMU on a national and international stage.
+By guiding the university's growth and development, Robson ensures SMU continues to be a leading institution that prepares students for impactful contributions to society.

 Andrew Keck - Chief of Staff